john-h-kastner/liquid-structures/README.md

 ```

 I want to ensure that member returns true if and only if the element is in the
-set but, I have not been able to make a
+set.
+Writing a refinement type that encodes this property is simple but, I have
-set implementation check using such a refinement type.
+not been able to write a set implementation that checks using such a refinement type.

 ```haskell
 member :: e:a -> v:s a -> {b:Bool | b <=> Set_mem e (setElts b)}